apache/druid/integration-tests-ex/docs/compose.md

 https://github.com/compose-spec/compose-spec/blob/master/spec.md#extends)
 that we use to define base configurations.

-* `compose/dependencies.yaml` defines external dependencis (MySQL, Kafka, ZK etc.)
+* `cluster/Common/dependencies.yaml` defines external dependencis (MySQL, Kafka, ZK etc.)
-* `compose/druid.yaml` defines typical settings for each Druid service.
+* `cluster/Common/druid.yaml` defines typical settings for each Druid service.

 Test-specific configurations extend and customize the above.

 ## Test-Specific Cluster

-Each test has a directory named `druid-cluster`.
+Each test has a directory named `cluster/<category>`.
 Docker Compose uses this name as the cluster name which appears in the Docker desktop UI.
 The folder contains the `docker-compose.yaml` file that defines the test cluster.